Order of the Indian Wars of the United States

 The Order of the Indian Wars of the United States (OIWUS) is a military society founded in 1896 by officers of the United States Army who served in campaigns against Native Americans from the American Revolution to the late 19th century.

 History

-The OIWUS was founded by Colonel B.J.D.
-Irwin at Fort Sheridan near Chicago.
+The OIWUS was founded in 1896 by Colonel (later Brigadier General) Bernard J.D.
+Irwin, a recipient of the Medal of Honor, at Fort Sheridan near Chicago.
 It was patterned after other American military societies such as the Society of the Cincinnati, the Aztec Club of 1847 and the Military Order of the Loyal Legion of the United States.
 Its primary purpose is to provide fellowship to is members and preserve the history of the Indian Wars.
-The correct name of the OIWUS is the "Order of Indian Wars," not "Order of THE Indian Wars."
-The latter name belongs to a Colorado-based group of Indian wars enthusiasts.
-Earlier references here to the "Order of the Indian Wars" are incorrect.